domenicbove/pmo-toolkit/api/readme.md

 Authenticate, and then the backend will be passed the Google Credentials

-Enpoints can be accessed through manual requests or http://localhost:8080/swagger-ui.html
+Endpoints can be accessed through manual requests or http://localhost:8080/swagger-ui.html